raghavian/raghavian.github.io/_pages/outreach.md

 ---
 {% include base_path %}
 * 2024
+    * "On the Carbon Footprint of Deep Learning: From Monitoring to Mitigation".
+Talk at the Pioneer Center for AI workshop on Diverse AI Tasks, Denmark.
     * "Representation learning for Multi-Modal Data".
 Invited Talk (remote) at University of St. Andrews, Scotland.
     * "Dialogue between Danish ICT Sector on ESG considerations about Generative AI".
 Danish ICT Association (IT-Branchen).
 Denmark
     * "Graph Neural Networks: From spectral signal processing to self-attention".
 Winter School lectures at Geilo Winter School.
 Norway.